Cryptominer937/zPoolMiner/README.md

 # <a name="introduction"></a> Introduction

-zPool Miner Legacy is a continuation of Nicehash Miner Legacy.
+zPool Miner is a continuation of Nicehash Miner Legacy.
 This version is intended for experienced miners who want the quickest updates and highest hashrates.

 <img src="Resources/ZpoolMinerLegacy.png" />